 College is a big adjustment, and that makes it easy to underestimate the amount of time and energy things take.
 Don’t let yourself make this mistake!
 Be careful how many classes and extracurriculars you sign up for.
 Remember that you need time to rest.

-A good plan for freshmen year is to cap school courses at a few credits.
+A good plan for freshman year is to cap school courses at a few credits.
 The college catalog makes a clear plan for you so that you don’t have to worry about whether or not you’ll take the right courses to graduate.
 By avoiding taking on too many credits, you’re able to spend the necessary amount of time to thrive in your classes instead of doing the minimum amount of work to get by.
 Plus, exhausting yourself during freshman year will negatively impact the rest of your time at college.
 Set yourself up for success and maintain a manageable schedule.

 4. Keep a Prayer List

 College is a time of growth, both mentally and spiritually.
 The challenges you’ll face at PHC, the rich spiritual environment, and the close friendships you’ll have will mold you into a stronger and wiser person.
-A huge part of this is having time to invest in your spiritual life.
+A huge part of this is making time to invest in your spiritual life.

 Keeping a prayer list can be helpful for keeping yourself accountable in your prayer life.
 It can be for friends, people in your church, the faculty, and yourself.
 Writing prayers down helps bring a permanence to those requests and are a great reminder to continuously come before God in prayer.